 What type of training do pilots undergo?

-Knowing the answers to these types of questions can help you to feel more confident when flying.
-If anxiety or unrealistic thinking starts to kick in, you can reassure yourself with factual information.
+Knowing the answers to these types of questions helped me feel more confident when flying.
+When anxiety or unrealistic thinking started to kick in, I was able to reassure myself with factual information.

 Select non-stop flights or layovers, depending on which makes you more comfortable.